Itinerary of Everest Base Camp Trek

 The trekking trail increasingly gains elevation as it progresses away from Lukla.
 On average, the daily trekking journey consists of about 5 to 6 hours of hiking from one destination to the next.
 A large part of Khumbu is protected under the premises of the Sagarmatha National Park- a UNESCO Natural World Heritage Site.
 Likewise, as stated, there are many villages and settlements to pass along the way to the base camp.
 The most famous one is Namche Bazaar- the commercial hub of Khumbu.

-Another prominent overnight stop is the village of Tengboche-the spiritual center of the region.
-The village is known for its Tengboche Monastery- the largest and the most important Buddhist monastery in Khumbu.
+Another prominent overnight stop is the village of Tengboche, the spiritual center of the region.
+The village is known for its Tengboche Monastery, the largest and most important Buddhist monastery in Khumbu.
 Finally, Gorekshep is the last overnight stop before the base camp.

 Base Camp - Kathmandu via Lukla

 The trek back to Lukla from Base Camp is more accessible than climbing up.
 Moreover, since the path has a downward gradient, the trek back down the same villages as before takes less time and effort than the climb.
-Thus, climbing your way back down the valley presents you with more opportunities to enjoy the Everest Himalayas.
+Thus, climbing back down the valley gives you more opportunities to enjoy the Everest Himalayas.

 Everest Base Camp Trek Routes